Marco Andreolli: Cagliari

 After becoming a free agent, on 7 July 2017, Andreolli joined Cagliari by signing a two-year contract.

 Return to Chievo

 On 31 January 2019, Andreolli signed to Chievo.

 International career

 Andreolli played from 2006 to 2009 for the Italy U-21 national team under coach Pierluigi Casiraghi.

 Personal life

-In an interview in June 2006, Andreolli stated that he was a fan of Internazionale since he was a kid.
+In an interview in June 2006, Andreolli stated that he was a fan of Inter Milan since he was a kid.
 He also said that he grew up idolising ex-Inter defenders Riccardo Ferri and Giuseppe Bergomi, but added that his favourite player was Marco van Basten.